1500 S. Sierra Bonita Avenue

 Amenities

-FURNISHED One-bedroom apartment in the Pico/Fairfax area available for sublet - One-bedroom apartment in the Pico/Fairfax area available for sublet beginning November 1 through December 15 (exact dates are flexible).
+1500 S. Sierra Bonita Avenue Available 03/01/19 FURNISHED One-bedroom apartment in the Pico/Fairfax area available for sublet - One-bedroom apartment in the Pico/Fairfax area available for sublet beginning March 1st through mid-July.
+Exact dates are flexible depending on needs.
+Potential for subletting again from September through January 2020.

-This is a bright and sunny upper-unit, centrally located in the city, walkable to great restaurants and coffee shops, a 10-minute drive to the Grove, and 20 minutes to the beach and downtown.
-Newly renovated kitchen with dishwasher.
-Comes with A/C and small balcony in the living room.
+The apartment is centrally located in the city, walkable to great restaurants and coffee shops, a 10-minute drive to the Grove, and 20 minutes to the beach and downtown.

-2100/month, which includes all utilities, fully furnished, plus a Roku player with streaming channels.
-No pets.
+$1,950/month, which includes all utilities, fully furnished, plus a Roku with HBO, Netflix, Hulu, Amazon Prime etc. No pets.

 Please contact Josh for a private showing: 516-695-3853